 Keep a Medical Portfolio

-Like it or not, life with long-term illness comes along with a lot of information and paperwork to keep straight.
+Like it or not, life with chronic health condition(s) comes along with a lot of information and paperwork to keep straight.
 While the amount of data, records, guides, and test results can easily become overwhelming, letting this information slip through the cracks can be harmful to your treatment and recovery.
 Think of each bit of information as a puzzle piece: if one is missing, it’s difficult to see the whole picture.
 A lost lab result, discarded clinical summary, or forgotten medication side effect could have been crucial in properly assessing your health status and treatment plan.

 By keeping an organized “Medical Portfolio”, you are creating a holistic picture of your health and medical story.
 A medical portfolio will help you keep organized, track changes to your health status and symptoms, identify triggers as well as helpful treatments, and prove an invaluable tool for preparing for and making the most of provider visits.